grbtm/grbtm.github.io/_posts/2019-12-29-work-in-progress.markdown

 {% endhighlight %}

+The first basic assessment reveals that:
+  - more dimensions for a PV-DBOW model have no impact on this performance measure
+  - the worst performing model with 82.7% is PV-DM w/ averaging of context word vectors + higher starting alpha + large context window
+  - the first overall assessment for ... is good

+So we can continue with further testing...

 ### 3. Project new unseen reference documents into the models vector space
-Based on SO [hint][SO-subset-vectors] from Gordon Mohr, we'll use keyedvectors class of gensim to store the projected reference documents' vectors.
+Gensim's `doc2vec` model has an out-of-the-box storage of all paragraph vectors from the training corpus (`model.docvecs`).
+But we need to find a way to store the projected paragraph vectors from new documents.

+Based on a SO [hint][SO-subset-vectors] from Gordon Mohr, we'll use the `WordEmbeddingsKeyedVectors` class of gensim to store the inferred paragraph vectors of new unseen reference documents.
+Although that class was written for word vectors in mind, it can be used as a data structure for paragraph vectors, since the relevant `most_similar` method calculates a distance between two vectors based on [cosine similarity][cosine-similarity] - it doesn't matter in this regard whether the vectors represent word embeddings or paragraphs, as long as they live in the same vector space.

+We'll use gensim's built-in [small Lee corpus][small-lee-corpus] as a set of new unseen documents:
 {% highlight python %}
 from gensim.models.keyedvectors import WordEmbeddingsKeyedVectors

-# The reference
+# These are the new unseen documents

 reference = list(read_corpus(lee_train_file,
                              encoding="iso-8859-1",
                              tokens_only=True))